Sparksbox

 Regulatory risk is already live.
 Product liability is incoming.

-Once a plaintiff's attorney wins against a chatbot developer on therapeutic claim grounds, cannabis becomes a target.
-A customer who bought a "calming" product based on chatbot advice and didn't get the result they expected now has a pathway to litigation.
+The litigation theory does not need to be exotic.
+A customer who bought a "calming" product based on chatbot advice and didn't get the result they expected now has a pathway to argue reliance, deception, or product-claim injury.

-That lawsuit doesn't need to succeed to damage a brand.
-The discovery alone.turning over 10,000 chatbot conversations.is a brand extinction event.
-Plus ongoing legal costs, regulatory fines, and reputation fallout.
+That claim doesn't need to succeed to damage a brand.
+Discovery alone, turning over chatbot conversations, can expose the exact language the brand's systems used with customers.
+Plus ongoing legal costs, regulatory scrutiny, and reputation fallout.

 What Compliance Actually Looks Like